spargojs/spargo/README.md

 <p align="center"><img src="/logo_with_text.png" alt="Spargo.js Logo"></p>

-A lightweight Javascript framework for inserting a little reactivity into some markup.
+A lightweight JavaScript framework for inserting a little reactivity into some markup.
 It is inspired by [Alpine.js](https://github.com/alpinejs/alpine) (the idea for Spargo, and initial coding, both existed before Alpine.js was first released, but after Alpine.js became public it inspired the development of Spargo).

 ## Why Spargo?